davidysoards/react-stocks/README.md

 ## Create React App

-This project was created using 'create-react-app'
+This project was created using 'create-react-app'.

 ## Sass & BEM